 The Health and Safety (First Aid) Regulations 1981

 Regulations and Guidance sections 3 and 4 and Appendices 1, 2 and 3 set out the principal duties of the employer , e.g. “Employers have a legal duty to make arrangements to ensure their employees receive immediate attention if they are injured or taken ill at work”, and related matters, e.g. provision of an Appointed Person or First Aider based on a needs assessment.
-An assessment tool for this can be downloaded at http://www.hse.gov.uk/assessmenttool.htm .
+Guidance on needs assessment can be found here: http://www.hse.gov.uk/firstaid/needs-assessment.htm

 Regulation 2 Guidance, para 28 is useful reading for care and childcare service providers:

 “These Regulations do not require employers to provide first aid for anyone other than their own employees.
 However, many organisations, such as schools, places of entertainment, fairgrounds and shops, provide a service for others and it is strongly recommended that employers include non-employees in their assessment of first-aid needs and make provision for them.
 This may require first-aiders to receive additional training above the legal minimum requirement so that they are able to act competently, for example additional training in paediatric first aid if operating in a school.”

 All courses meet the European Resuscitation Council Guidelines for Resuscitation 2015.